A look at the different drug treatments used for Endometriosis

-Normally, GnRH comes from the hypothalamus in pulses, leading to the production of estrogen.
+Normally, GnRH comes from the hypothalamus in pulses, leading to the production of oestrogen.
 If GnRH came from the hypothalamus all of the time (rather than in "pulses"), it would have the opposite effect, and "turn off" hormone production.
-This reduces (but not stops) the levels of estrogen in the body.
+This reduces (but not stops) the levels of oestrogen in the body.

-The aim of reducing estrogen is to reduce further development of endometriosis and reduce symptoms, but does not stop the monthly cycle.
+The aim of reducing oestrogen is to reduce further development of endometriosis and reduce symptoms, but does not stop the monthly cycle.

 Note: Lupron was not developed purely for the treatment of endometriosis.
 Lupron has many serious long term side affects and there have been many successful lawsuits filed against the drug company who manufacture Lupron for not warning of these side effects.

 It's important to note that Depo-Provera will act as a birth control while stopping the natural menstrual cycle with progesterone effects.
 Lupron on the other hand does not act as a birth control (if you get pregnant while on Lupron there could be serious side effects to the child).